 Base salaries of the executive officers (other than the Chief Executive Officer) are set using ranges recommended annually by the Chief Executive Officer of the Company.
 The Compensation Committee reviews national survey data available regarding salaries of those persons holding comparable positions at comparably sized consumer goods companies to establish base salary ranges.
 A majority of these consumer goods companies are not included in the Dow Jones Consumer, Non-Cyclical Industry Group Index in the Common Stock Price Performance Graph included in this Proxy Statement.
 The base salary range is based upon the midpoint of the comparative compensation group, plus or minus twenty-five percent.
-The Compensation Committee establishes the base salary of each of the executive officers in relation to the midpoint of the base salary ranges based upon an evaluation of the individual performance of the executive officer, including satisfaction of such officer's annual objectives.
-The Compensation Committee establishes the base salary of the Chief Executive Officer in relation to the midpoint of his base salary range, based on:
+The Compensation Committee establishes the base salary of each of the executive officers within the applicable base salary range based upon an evaluation of the individual performance of the executive officer, including satisfaction of the officer's annual objectives.
+The Compensation Committee establishes the base salary of the Chief Executive Officer within the applicable salary range based on:

-- achievement of the Company's annual goals relating to earnings per share, sales growth and return on investment an evaluation of the individual performance of the Chief - Executive Officer
+- achievement of the Company's annual goals relating to earnings per share, sales growth and return on investment - an evaluation of the individual performance of the Chief Executive Officer